helins/kafka.clj/README.md

 Useless but simple example of grouping records in two categories based on their key, "odd" and "even", and continuously summing values in each category.

+First, we create a topology.
+We then add a source node fetching records from "my-topic".
+Those records are processed by "my-processor" which needs "my-store" in order to persist the current sum for each category.
+Finally, a sink node receives processed records and sends them to "my-topic-2".

 ```clj